kseremet/openshift-virtualization-demo/README.md

 2. Extract the available [`CSV`](https://olm.operatorframework.io/docs/concepts/crds/clusterserviceversion/)
    versions from the Operator registry
-    1. Login to the commandline of the managed cluster
+    1. Login to the command line of the managed cluster
     2. Run
        `oc port-forward service/redhat-operators -n openshift-marketplace 50051:50051`
     3. In a separate terminal run